Architectural Control Committee Manual

 For the benefit of all owners of land in Edelweiss, the Edelweiss Company ("grantor") has created the Edelweiss Maintenance Commission, and within the Edelweiss Plan and covenants, has delegated to the Edelweiss property owners the authority and responsibility for operation and control of the Edelweiss Architectural Control Committee.
 The functions of that committee remain unchanged and are as outlined in the Edelweiss Plan and Covenants.

 Set forth in this Architectural Control Committee Manual are policies, procedures, and guidelines to assist the Architectural Control Committee and property owners through the design review process.
 The powers of the design review and Architectural Control Committee are key elements in the success of every "automatic-membership" community such as Edelweiss.
-Operating within the controlled framework of a development, and properly exercised, this design review and control process can create and preserve an Edelweiss that is an attractive, livable, and quality community.
+Operating within the controlled framework of a development, and properly exercised, this design review and control process is to ensure that when every lot is fully developed, the resulting Edelweiss community environment creates and retains the attractiveness, livability and quality that originally attracted its residents to Edelweiss.
 Such a process protects your property values.

 Adoption of the Architectural Control Committee Manual has allowed your association to detail the acceptable review and control procedures and will assist in rendering the total process as legally valid and enforceable.
 Thus, the Architectural Control Committee Manual compliments and supports those legal documents recorded in the records of Okanogan County which serve to bind each individual property owner to the conditions, covenants, and restrictions of Edelweiss.